JohnW876/gift-shack/TESTING.md

 * When setting up the product models for categories and products I signed in to Django admin area to verify the category and product models were displaying correctly.
 * I manually added the product details and images to the database via the Django admin and verified the images were added to the media file in Gitpod.
-* I was able to verify that the 'products' template was being rendered correctly by appending the url with /products and confirming the query set of 'products' was displayed in the browser.
+* I was able to verify that the 'products' template was being rendered correctly by using the /products url endpoint and confirming the query set of 'products' was displayed in the browser.
+* After setting up 'all products' in the template I was able to verify in the browser that all product images and data were rendering correctly.